Interfake now

 Source view!
 If you go to https://interfake-now-xyerbcnwdp.now.sh/_src you can see the source of the project that has been deployed, file-by-file.

-seems to put everything behind HTTPS, which is a nice bonus if
+HTTPS! now seems to put everything behind HTTPS, which is a nice bonus if

 you’re doing anything sensitive.